barnabas243/lscc-website/content/collections/pages/en/next-steps.md

         title: 'Water Baptism'
         type: card
         enabled: true
+        content: |-
-        content: "Water baptism is a significant Christian sacrament that symbolizes a person's faith in Jesus Christ and marks the beginning of their spiritual journey.
+          Water baptism is a significant Christian sacrament that symbolizes a person's faith in Jesus Christ and marks the beginning of their spiritual journey.

           Through the act of being immersed in or sprinkled with water, baptism represents the cleansing of sins and the renewal of life in Christ.

-It is a public declaration of faith and a vital step in the process of becoming a committed member of the Christian community."
+          It is a public declaration of faith and a vital step in the process of becoming a committed member of the Christian community.
         image: whatsapp-image-2025-02-01-at-23.26.41_aed6584d.jpg
         background_color: '#000000'
         text_color: '#ffffff'